 The CiTi conducts a county-wide summer school program.
 The program offerings depend upon the needs expressed by each district.
-These can include remedial and enrichment academic courses in grades K-12 (414.000), and Academic Intervention Services (414.005).
+These can include remedial and enrichment academic courses in grades K-12 (414.000 high school, 414.001 middle school) and Academic Intervention Services (414.005).
 Subscription is on a per course basis.